gcallah/JohnGray/papers/callahan.md

 ### Straw Dogs

 *Straw Dogs* is one of Gray's most popular books.
 In it, a "gloomy Gray" comes to the forefront.
-A lot of this gloom turns on Gray's interpretation of Darwinism and his reading of its implications, but both are questionable.
+A lot of this gloom turns on Gray's interpretation of Darwinism and his reading of its implications.
 The book opens with several curious assertions.
 First, he writes "Darwin teaches that species are only assemblies of genes, interacting at random with each other and their shifting environments" (2007, p.
 3).

 But Darwin had no concept of genes at all.
 Mendel's work on genes was unknown to him, and was not incorporated into the